09anshu/BuildBazaar/README.md

 - `uploads/`: Directory for stored product images.

 ## 🔹 DESIGN PHILOSOPHY
-The platform uses a clean, light-themed color palette (white, light grey, soft blue, beige, light yellow) to maintain a professional and minimal design suitable for the construction industry, mirroring the layout and robust user experience of Amazon.com.
+The platform uses a clean, light-themed color palette (white, light grey, soft blue, beige, light yellow) to maintain a professional and minimal design suitable for the construction industry, mirroring the layout and robust user experience.
 It incorporates smooth micro-interactions, responsive design, and intuitive navigation.

 ## 🔹 LICENSE
 MIT License